Submitting a Nextflow Pipeline to Seqera

 From there, change the rest of the "General Config" to your desired values.
 From "Compute Environment", you can choose what Slurm partition on Engaging to submit the job to.

-Please, always add apptainer to the list of "Config profiles" and don't change the "Work directory" from its default value.
+Please, always add `apptainer` to the list of "Config profiles" and don't change the "Work directory" from its default value.

 Once you've filled out the "General Config", you can click "Next" to go to the "Run parameters" page.
-The rest of the steps will be identical to Submitting an existing pipeline.
+The rest of the steps will be identical to [#submitting-an-existing-pipeline](#submitting-an-existing-pipeline "mention").

 If your run completes successfully, you can save it as a pipeline from the "Runs" page: